Generic name: buprenorphine (oral/buccal) [ BUE-pre-NOR-feen ]

 How should I take buprenorphine buccal?

-Drink a glass of water to moisten your mouth.
-Use dry hands when handling the buccal film.
 Place the film against the inside of your cheek and hold it in place for 5 seconds.
 Once in place, the film will dissolve completely in about 30 minutes.
+Rinse your mouth with water after the medicine dissolves.
+Wait one hour after the film dissolves to brush your teeth to prevent damage to the teeth and gums.
 Do not chew the film or swallow it whole.

 Do not eat or drink anything until the film has completely dissolved in your mouth.